-- Solution Greater investment in dedicated palliative care services across Australia including rural and remote areas. - Supporting and growing the palliative care workforce this includes the specialist palliative care workforce and the workforce in primary care. - Making palliative care core business in aged care a key finding of the Royal Commission into Aged Care Quality and Safety. - Augmenting palliative care data and research. - Providing more support to carers so they can care for their loved ones in the place of choice. - Fully funding the Paediatric Palliative Care Action Plan. - Investing in palliative care awareness campaigns to raise community awareness about death, dying and palliative care.
+- Greater investment in dedicated palliative care services across Australia including rural and remote areas. - Supporting and growing the palliative care workforce this includes specialist palliative care, primary care and acute and subacute care. - Making palliative care core business in aged care a key finding of the Royal Commission into Aged Care Quality and Safety. - Augmenting palliative care data and research. - > Providing more support to carers so they can care for their loved ones in the place of choice. - 1 Implement the Paediatric Palliative Care National Action Plan. - 1 Investing in palliative care advocacy and awareness campaigns to raise community awareness about death, dying, grief and palliative care.

 The demand for palliative care is increasing, with the estimated demand in Australia expected to increase by 50% between now and 2035, and double by 2050.
 The population is growing and ageing, and many people will be diagnosed with chronic illnesses, which will increase the need and demand for palliative care in Australia.